sakshamsharma/acehack/posts/2016-06-12-chromeffx.md

 * The battery level (95%) and the battery usage rate (power) were same before the start in both cases.
 * All plugins (except ad-blocker) were disabled in both browsers prior to the start of the experiment.
 * The browsers used were the publicly available binaries, not custom compiled.
+* Both browsers did not use dedicated GPU for any purpose (nvidia module was not loaded).
+* Yes, both browsers had the same volume set on system as well as Youtube.

 **NOTE** I left ad-blocker running in both the browsers since Ads would just introduce variability and delays in video starts.